Professor Emeritus of African History, African Studies, and the College

 Prof. Austen has retired and no longer directs BA theses or accepts new graduate students.

 Chicago, IL 60637

-Ralph A. Austen is professor emeritus of African history.
-His current research (and limited teaching) focuses on the political economy and cultural dimensions of European overseas expansion (including autobiographical writings by "colonial subjects") and African literature.
+Ralph A. Austen's current research (and limited teaching) focuses on the political economy and cultural dimensions of European overseas expansion (including autobiographical writings by "colonial subjects") and African literature.

-(editor) In Search of Sunjata: The Mande Oral Epic as History, Literature, and Performance.
-Bloomington: Indiana University Press, 1999.
+—In Search of Sunjata: The Mande Epic as History, Literature, and Performance.
+Bloomington: Indiana University Press, 1999 (edited conference papers).

 —Trans-Saharan Africa in World History.
 New York: Oxford University Press, 2010.

 —Die Sahara - Tausend Jahre Austausch von Ideen und Ware.
 Berlin-Wilmersdorf : Verlag Klaus Wagenbach, 2012 (a somewhat revised German edition).

 —(edited with Mahir Saul) Viewing African Cinema in the Twenty-First Century: Art Films and the Nollywood Video Revolution.
 Athens: Ohio University Press, 2010.

 —"The Moral Economy of Witchcraft: An Essay in Comparative History."
 In Modernity and its Malcontents, edited by J. and J. L. Comaroff.
 Chicago: University of Chicago, 1993.